-Tandberg Meggison, Trine.
+- Tandberg Meggison, Trine.
 "Odd Tandberg.
 Prosess og struktur.
 Integrerte utsmykninger av Odd Tandberg 1959-1973."
-Master's thesis in art history, University of Oslo, 2009.
+Master's thesis in art history, University of Oslo, 2009. - Tostrup, Elisabeth.

-Tostrup, Elisabeth.
 "Høye idealer på kronglete tomt.
 Konkurransen om ny regjeringsbygning i 1939-40."
-Arkitekturårboka 2012 (Oslo: Pax, 2012).

-- Trohaug, Hallvard.
+Arkitekturårboka 2012 (Oslo: Pax, 2012). - Trohaug, Hallvard.
 Arkitekt Erling Viksjø.
 Oslo: Norsk Arkitekturmuseum, 1999. - Erling Viksjø.
 "Fasadebetong", Byggekunst 3/1951 p.
-58-60.

-Viksjø, Erling.
+58-60. - Viksjø, Erling.
 "Det nye regjeringsbygget."
 Byggekunst 1/1959 p.
-2-5.

-- Viksjø, Per, and Erling Viksjø.
+2-5. - Viksjø, Per, and Erling Viksjø.
 "Y-blokken Regjeringskvartalet."
+Byggekunst 1/1970.

-Byggekunst 1/1970. - 4-7 Time constraints for advocacy
+4-7 Time constraints for advocacy

-Immediate action.
+Immediate Action

-In May 2014 The Norwegian Government decided to co-locate a major part of the various ministries on the site of the Government Quarter.
+In May 2014 The Norwegian Government decided to collocate a major part of the various ministries on the site of the Government Quarter.
 Implicit in the planning process was preservation of the damaged H-block and demolition of the Y-block.
-Demolition is therefore a premise for the new governmental zoning plan under development, and for the six ongoing parallel feasibility studies for a new collocated Government Quarter on the site affected by the bomb attack.
-The new Government Quarter will be finished 2023-25.
-Exact date for the demolition of the Yblock is not fixed.
+Demolition is therefore a premise for the new governmental zoning plan presently on public hearing.
+The Government's decision to demolish the Y-block was confirmed in a meeting between Norwegian State Secretary Paul Chaffey and ICOMOS ISC20C on February 15, 2016.
+Exact date for the demolition of the Y-block is not fixed.
 This alert demonstrates international interest and deep concern for the future of this significant complex.

-As international experts in twentieth Century Heritage monuments and sites we therefore propose to issue an international Heritage Alert before a new zoning plan is adopted next year, with the intention of drawing media attention to international concerns about this decision of the Government of Norway, assisting public understanding of the heritage significance of this place, and seeking the reconsideration of the proposed demolition of the Y-block by the highest Norwegian authorities.
+As international experts in 20th Century Heritage monuments and sites we now issue an international Heritage Alert before a new zoning plan is finally adopted, with the intention of drawing media attention to international concerns about this decision of the Government of Norway, assisting public understanding of the heritage significance of this place, and seeking the reconsideration of the proposed demolition of the Y-block by the highest Norwegian authorities.